 2.Jagirs were the salaries of the mansabdars in the form of revenue assignments.

 3.It means mansabdars received jagirs as their salaries.
-Hence, mansabdars depended upon jagirs for their livelihood.
+Hence, mansabdars depended upon jagirs for their livelihood. - What was the role of the zamindar in Mughal administration?

 Answer: Zamtndars were powerful local chieftains appointed by the Mughal rulers.
 They exercised great influence and power.
 They collected taxes from the peasants and gave them to the Mughal emperor.
 Thus, they played the role of intermediaries.
 In some areas the zamindars became more powerful.
 The exploitation by Mughal administrators made them to rebellion.
-They got support from the peasants in rebelling against the Mughal authority.
+They got support from the peasants in rebelling against the Mughal authority. - How were the debates with religious scholars important in the formation of Akbar’s ideas on governance?

 Answer:

 In the 1570’s at Fatehpur Sikri Akbar started discussions on religion with people of different faiths.
-There were ulemas, Brahmanas, Jesuit Catholic priests and Zoroastrians.
+There were ulemas, Brahmanas, Jesuit Catholic priests and Zoroastrians. - These discussions took place in Ibadat Khana.
+These were about social and religious customs.

-25. These interactions made him realise that religious scholars are bigots.
+- These interactions made him realise that religious scholars are bigots.
 They emphasize rituals and dogma.

-26. Their teachings create divisions in society.
+- Their teachings create divisions in society.
 This led to the idea of Sulh-i-Kul or ‘Universal peace’.

-27. Why did the Mughals emphasise their Timurid and not their Mongol descent?
+- Why did the Mughals emphasise their Timurid and not their Mongol descent?
 Class 7 Social Studies Revision Notes

 Answer: The Mughals were descendants of two great lineages of rulers.
 From their mother’s side they were descendants of Genghis Khan, ruler of the Mongol tribes.
 From their father’s side they were the successors of Timur, the ruler of Iran, Iraq and modern-day Turkey.
 However, the Mughals did not like to be called Mongol because Mongol’s especially Genghis Khan’s, memory was associated with the massacre of innumerable people.
 It was also linked with the Uzbegs, their Mongol competitors.
 On the other hand, the Mughals were proud of their Timurid ancestry, because it achieved good name in the history.